Annuals – Perennials – Sun Patterns – Zones

 Yarrow – Butterfly Weed/Milkweed – Aster – Baptisia – Coreopsis – Delphinium – Dianthus – Coneflower – Joe Pye Weed – Daylily – Hibiscus – Shasta Daisy – Russian Sage – Garden Phlox – Black Eyed Susan – Salvia – Catmint – Creeping Phlox – Coneflower – Hollyhock – Bell Flower – Coral Bells – Bee Balm – Fern – Bleeding Heart – Ornamental Grass

 The best part about annuals and perennials is how creative you can be.
-While there are an endless number of options for whatever ‘sun pattern’ you may have, knowing your options makes creating easier.
+There are an endless number of options for whatever ‘sun pattern’ you may have.

 Don’t forget to share pictures of your creations on our Facebook Page! – https://www.facebook.com/MorePlantsLessWaste